 Beneficiaries in Vermont can receive up to a certain amount of gallons of propane, oil, kerosene and other appliances for heating.
 In other cases such as a beneficiary living in a rental property, LIHEAP may give the LIHEAP utility assistance funds to the beneficiary and make them responsible for making timely payments.

 LIHEAP heating help benefit levels vary greatly.
 Based on factors such as household size, income and energy need, each household may receive a different amount.
-There are minimum and maximum amounts for each type of service.
-It can range anywhere from $1 to $5,400 across all states and services.
+Annual minimum and maximum amounts for each type of service range anywhere from $1 to $5,400 across all states and services.

-Texas currently stands one of the states with the highest heating and cooling maximum amounts at $5,400.
+Texas currently stands as one of the states with the highest annual heating and cooling maximum amounts at $5,400.
 Most states provide up to several hundred dollars.
-Download our comprehensive guide for more information about benefits in each state.
+Download our free guide for more information about benefits in each state.

 Moreover, eligibility for the Weatherization Assistance Program in some states is automatic once you qualify for LIHEAP.
 As such, beneficiaries may be able to make improvements and repairs in their household.
 This includes adding insulation, fixing leaky areas and adding energy-efficient appliances.